Best Gifts for Tweens in 2021 for Social-Emotional Development

 Gifts I enjoyed as a tween girl that stand the test of time:

-Collecting or growing crystals, gems, stones, rocks
+Collecting crystals, gems, and rocks

 Music - air pods, headphones